"Who Should Own Photos of Slaves? The Descendants, not Harvard . . ."

 Free Renty tells the story of one African-American woman's struggle to reclaim her heritage.

-Slave descendant family, represented by Tamara Lanier, awaits hearing for oral arguments on 9/10/2020.
+Slave descendant family, represented by Tamara Lanier.

 LAW vs MORALITY